 Additionally, the city’s most famous sites are all within easy walking distance of one another.
 From the basilica of Santa Croce to Michelangelo’s famed David sculpture in the Galleria dell’Accademia, you won’t have to travel far to encounter an incredible piece of history.

 Italy’s south-western region of Tuscany is home to some of the country’s most famous cities and attractions.
 Florence, the capital of Tuscany, is a stunning historic gem that will take your breath away with its architectural beauty and impressive landmarks.
 To the north of Florence lies Pisa, best known for its awe-inspiring Pisa Tower.
 The neighboring town of Lucca is a great place to visit if you like art and history, while San Gimignano indulges the senses with beautiful towering architecture and amazing villages characteristic of rural Italian life.

 Of course, Tuscany is a place with no lack of tourist traps.
 But, it is also a place where you can bike down a country road and find yourself in an open field with hundreds of sheep.
 Or, you can sip an espresso on a balcony and watch the sunrise over olive groves and vineyards.

-After traveling to Tuscany to get first-hand knowledge of the area, we can’t wait to return and guide other travelers through this incredible region of Italy.
+After traveling to Tuscany to get first-hand knowledge of the area, we can’t wait to help other travelers experience this incredible region of Italy.